Definition and Types of Adverb | Parts of Speech

 • The car is parked at the next location.

 In the above examples, we have compared the thing we were talking about with all the other things of the like.
-This is the highest form of comparison and hence is the Superlative Degree.
+This is the highest form of comparison and hence is the superlative degree.